 Graston Technique (Soft Tissue Mobilization)

-Changing the way soft tissue injuries are treated
+Changing the way treatment of soft tissue injuries occurs

 Why Use Graston Technique?